Information Services and Disabled Users

 - IT adjustments for student exams.

-- 6 accessible study rooms in the Main Library for sole use by disabled students (through electronic booking system).
+- Accessible study rooms in the Main Library for sole use by disabled students, with and additional two in the Noreen and Kenneth Murray Library and one in Murchison House (through electronic booking system).

-- 5 accessible study rooms in the Main Library for individual occupancy for one year by a specific disabled student.
+- Accessible study rooms in the Main Library for individual occupancy for one year by a specific disabled student.

 - Books can be transferred free of charge from the Site Libraries to the Main Library for students if they find it more accessible.